WandersonSoares00/file-compress/README.md

 # file-compress

-this project is a file archiver made with the implementation of [Huffman's algorithm](https://en.wikipedia.org/wiki/Huffman_coding).
+This project is a file archiver made with the implementation of [Huffman's algorithm](https://en.wikipedia.org/wiki/Huffman_coding).

 ## Purpose

 The intention of this project is understand how file archivers works.

 ## Results
-The directory [instancias_teste](instancias_teste) contains files for testing.
-Follows the size of the files in bytes before and after compressing them: <br>
+The directory [instancias_teste](instancias_teste) contains files for testing.elow are the sizes of the files in bytes before and after compressing them: <br>

 | Files   | Before | After  |
 |---------|--------|--------|